Emperor Kōnin: Political conflict around his successors

 Soon after his enthronement in 770 (Hōki 1), he promoted his wife Imperial Princess Inoe (or Inoue or Ikami, the exact pronunciation of her name is unknown) to the empress and appointed her son Imperial Prince Osabe to the crown prince in the next year.
 As a grandson of Emperor Shōmu by his mother, Osabe was one of few descendants of Emperor Tenmu, the line of Tenmu however didn't succeed to the throne finally.
 In 772 Osabe was deprived of his crown prince rank and Imperial Prince Yamabe, an issue by another woman, later Emperor Kanmu was named heir.

-According to the Shoku Nihongi (続日本紀), the replacement happened as follows: in the third month of Hōki 3 (772), Inoe was accused of cursing her husband and Emperor Kōnin stripped her of the rank of Empress.
-In the fifth month of this year his son Osabe was deprived his crown prince status.
-In Hōki 4 (773), both were alleged to have murdered Imperial Princess Naniwa, a sister of Kōnin by cursing.
-This allegation made those two stripped of the rank of royals.
-Those two were together enclosed in a house in Yamato Province and died two years later in the same day, on the 27th day of the fourth month of Hōki 6 (on the Julian Calendar, on May 29, 775).
+According to the Shoku Nihongi (続日本紀), the replacement happened as follows: in the third month of Hōki 3 (772), Inoe was accused of cursing her husband, and Emperor Kōnin stripped her of the rank of Empress.
+In the fifth month of this year, his son, Osabe, was deprived of his status as crown prince.
+In Hōki 4 (773), both were alleged to have murdered Imperial Princess Naniwa, a sister of Kōnin, by cursing.
+This allegation resulted in both being stripped of their royal rank.
+Those two were together enclosed in a house in Yamato Province and died two years later on the same day, on the 27th day of the fourth month of Hōki 6 (on the Julian Calendar, on May 29, 775).

 In 772, soon after Osabe's deprivation of heir right, Prince Yamabe was named heir.
-His mother Takano no Niigasa, née Yamato no Niigasa, was a descendant of King Muryeong of Baekje.
+His mother Takano no Niigasa, née Yamato no Niigasa, was a descendant of Muryeong, king of Baekje (r.
+501-523).
 Since her clan had then no political power, his appointment had not been likely to happen without the deprivation of Osabe, the noblest male issue of Konin as the son of an Imperial Princess and Empress.

-Today it is pointed out the accusations to Inoe and Osabe were likely to be plotted for depriving her son of the throne, and they were likely to be assassinated, by Fujiwara no Momokawa.
+Today, it is pointed out that the accusations against Inoe and Osabe were likely plotted to deprive her son of the throne, and that likely Fujiwara no Momokawa assassinated them.